firsttris/plugin.video.sendtokodi/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 PLEASE FILL OUT THE FOLLOWING CATEGORIES
-DELTE SECTION IF THEY REALLY (!)
-DO NOT APPLY TO YOU -->
+DELTE SECTIONS ONLY IF THEY REALLY DO NOT APPLY TO YOU -->

 **Description of the bug**
 <!-- This is a explanatory comment, do not enter your information in this text block, enter it below
-- A clear and concise description of what the bug is.
+- A clear and concise description of what the bug is -->
--->